Phoebe Hearst parents serve recall notice to school board president over teachers’ removal

 Parents, teachers and students at Phoebe Hearst Elementary School escalated weeks-long protests Thursday, moving to oust the Sacramento City Unified School District board president.

-Sixth-grade teacher Jeanine Rupert was reassigned from the school over a decision to have students pull up carpet from her classroom.
+Sixth-grade teacher Jeanine Rupert was reassigned from the school over a decision to have students help her pull up carpet from her classroom.
 District officials said the action could have endangered students.

 Members of the elementary school community have rallied to bring the educator back.